UNIT-Electronics-MX/unit_devlab_ch552_multiprotocol_programmer_module/software/resources/README.md

 -->
  <!-- logo -->

-# Cocket Nova Programmer
+# CH552 USB Multi-Protocol Programmer

 ![product](./images/product.png)

 ## Introduction

-The Cocket Nova Programmer is a compact and versatile USB programming tool powered by the WCH CH552 microcontroller.
+The CH552 USB Multi-Protocol Programmer is a compact and versatile USB programming tool powered by the WCH CH552 microcontroller.
 Designed for developers, educators, and hobbyists, it supports programming and debugging across three key domains: AVR microcontrollers, ARM Cortex-M processors, and Intel/Altera CPLDs.

 With multiple firmware profiles, this device can seamlessly switch between USBasp, CMSIS-DAP, and USB-Blaster compatible JTAG modes.
 Its hardware voltage selector ensures compatibility with target boards operating at 3.3V or 5V.
 The built-in USB bootloader simplifies firmware flashing, and compatibility with tools like `avrdude`, `OpenOCD`, and Quartus Programmer makes it an ideal choice for embedded development in diverse environments.